by Jasmine Batchelor

 Dr. Wen received her medical training from Washington University and Brigham & Women’s Hospital/Massachusetts General Hospital, where she was a Clinical Fellow at Harvard Medical School.
 A Rhodes Scholar, she also studied public health and health policy at the University of Oxford.
 She has served as a consultant with the World Health Organization and the Brookings Institution; an advisor to the Patient-Centered Outcomes Research Institute and the Lown Institute; and as national president of the American Medical Student Association.
 In 2005, she was selected by the Secretary of Health and Human Services to represent physicians-in-training on the Council on Graduate Medical Education, an advisory commission to Congress.

-Dr. Wen is currently the Baltimore City Health Commissioner, overseeing the nation’s oldest public health agency.
-She was previously served as attending physician and Director of Patient-Centered Care in the Department of Emergency Medicine at George Washington University, and is currently on faculty at George Washington University and Johns Hopkins University.
+Dr. Wen is a Clinical Associate Professor of Emergency Medicine at George Washington University and is Associate faculty of the Bloomberg School of Public Health at Johns Hopkins University.
+She previously served as attending physician and Director of Patient-Centered Care in the Department of Emergency Medicine at George Washington University.

 She is a broad thinker who, among other things, speaks to leadership in medicine, patient-centered care, transparency, transforming healthcare delivery, improving quality, improving patient-physician communication and relationships, health policy, medical education, fostering patient empowerment, promoting health literacy, population health, community engagement, and public health.